 We carried out this inspection under Section 60 of the Health and Social Care Act 2008 (the Act) as part of our regulatory functions.
 We checked whether the provider was meeting the legal requirements and regulations associated with the Act.
-We looked at the overall quality of the service and provided a rating for the service under the Care Act 2014.
+We looked at the overall quality of the service and provided a rating for the service under the Health and Social Care Act 2008.

 Service and service type

-The service did not have a manager registered with the Care Quality Commission.
-This means the provider is legally responsible for how the service is run and for the quality and safety of the care provided.
+This service is required to have a registered manager.
+A registered manager is a person who has registered with the Care Quality Commission to manage the service.
+This means that they and the provider are legally responsible for how the service is run and for the quality and safety of the care provided.

 Notice of inspection